SundayAbdulsalam/Projects/EXCEL PROJECTS/Fetal_health cardiotocography Analysis/README.md

 | 2 | Suspect Case | 295 | 13.9% |
 | 3 | Pathological Case | 176 | 8.3% |

-> ⚠️ The dataset is **imbalanced** — Normal cases dominate.
-Any machine learning model trained on this data should account for class imbalance (e.g., using SMOTE, class weights, or stratified sampling).

 ---

 ## 🔬 Feature Descriptions